slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Be raw, be real, tell people what is really going on.
 The more vulnerable you are, the more people will be able to relate with you and the more of an impact you will be able to have.
 Don’t try to be perfect.
 Just be real and the results will come.
 -->

-<a id="on-humbleness"></a>c) Choose humbleness and gratefulness.
+c) Choose humbleness and gratefulness.
 You are not perfect neither you'll ever be.

 > *'Everyone you will ever meet knows something you don't.' -- Bill Nye*